 (c) Are we justified in using the Classical Approach to probability in this problem?
 Why or why not?
+[1pts.]

-Solution: Yes, since the numbers are stated to have been selected "at random".
-In the Yellow version, it was not stated whether the numbers were selected "at random" so the answer would have been No; however, I decided to award everyone the full point on this problem (across versions) so long as they wrote something.
+Solution: No, since it is not stated that the numbers were selected "at random".
+However, I decided to award everyone the full point on this problem (across versions) so long as they wrote something.